Blizarre/marache.net/content/post/2025-03-great-migration.md

 thumbnail = "img/head_cloud.jpg"
 +++

-Given the recent events, I have been slowly migrating my internet presence to the EU.
+Given the recent events, I have been slowly migrating my internet presence to the EU and off the Big US Tech companies.
 It has not been very hard, but it is a slow process given all the tools that have been experimenting with over the years.

 I am not trying to go all the way, but at least I will try to use the